 Gregory Abbott’s‘ music has gone to number one on charts all over the world.
 He’s won first prize at the Tokyo Music Festival where his performance was broadcast to over two billion people.

-He’s had numerous top five hits both performed by himself as well as produced and written for other artists.
+Gregory’s had numerous top five hits both performed by himself (“Got The Feelin’ It’s Over”, “I’ll Prove It To You”) etc… as well as having produced and written for other artists.
 Abbott’s’ music has crossed every barrier imaginable.
 You hear the Caribbean/Spanish influence in his music, topped off with his incredibly smooth, soulful voice.

-Gregory Abbott coined the term “groove ballad” to describe what he does.
-Music writers have affectionately used the term “Wall Street Green Eyed Soul” to describe his sophisticated demeanor and intelligent green eyes that charm the women.
+The term “groove ballad” has been used to describe Gregory’s rhythmic and romantic style.
+And music writers have affectionately used the term “Wall Street Soul” to describe his sophisticated demeanor and intelligent green eyes.

 Abbott comes from a family of entertainers.
 His first cousin Diahnne Abbott was for many years married to actor Robert De Niro, and is herself an actor of merit.
 Gregory has guest starred on the daytime drama “All My Children” and is now delving more heavily into acting and film production.